Paris Jardins du Ranelagh Park in France

 Jardins du Ranelagh grass area

-And known as Marionnettes or Guignols these are traditional puppet theatres that still enthral children today and located by the Avenue du Ranelagh within this garden there is a traditional puppet theatre in Paris that is open from March to the end of July, September and October on a Wednesday, Sunday and during national French holidays.
+And known as Marionnettes or Guignols these are traditional puppet theatres that still enthral children today and located by the Avenue du Ranelagh within this park there is a traditional puppet theatre in Paris that is open from March to the end of July, September and October on a Wednesday, Sunday and during national French holidays.
 Normally the shows are held around 3pm or 4pm on these days, and you just need to listen out for the bell that will ring to let you know that the show will be starting soon.

 Jardins du Ranelagh statue